bhagya-gundal/Challenge-Writing/README.md

 - Data Pre-processing
     - Perform necessary pre-processing steps for time series data.
     - Example - Check if data is stationery or not?
 Cast your Date column in date datatype and set it as your index.
-    - Perform E-D-A on the data and visulize basic information
+    - Perform E-D-A on the data and visulize features like patterns, unusual observations, changes over time, and relationships between variables.

 - Create a open-gym ai environment